Coronavirus (COVID-19): Business support

 Business impact Survey

 The Business Impact Survey is now closed.
-Thank you everyone that participated and shared their views on what support local businesses will need in the short, medium and long term.
+Thank you to all those who participated and shared their views on what support local businesses will need in the short, medium and long term.
 You can view the results on the Business Impact Survey page.

 Please keep checking this webpage, which we will be updating regularly with the latest news and guidance on business support.